 Key Takeaways

-- ✓You're not generally obliged to give your PIN/password
+- ✓You are not generally obliged to give your PIN or password without a formal RIPA section 49 notice

-- ✓A RIPA Section 49 notice can make refusal an offence
+- ✓A valid RIPA section 49 notice can make refusal a criminal offence (s.53)

 Frequently Asked Questions